oshaughnessy/sierramountainll/_pages/rules.md

 New for 2023, they include the allowance of Game Changer for keeping score and the adoption of continuous batting orders in all divisions.

+Please see [SMLL softball rules]({% link _pages/softball/index.md %}) for interleague rules adopted by our fastpitch girls' softball program.

 ### SMLL Local Field Rules

 1. Any kid warming up an outfielder _must_ have a helmet on.